-- The Modbus RTU devices on the bus are identified with their Modbus RTU addresses using the Modbus unit identifier addresses in the Modbus TCP protocol. - If the Modbus TCP client does not support unit identifier addressing, refer to Changing Modbus Settings (on page 237). - The PX2 supports communications to multiple Modbus RTU devices.
+- The Modbus RTU devices on the bus are identified with their Modbus RTU addresses using the Modbus unit identifier addresses in the Modbus TCP protocol. - If the Modbus TCP client does not support unit identifier addressing, refer to Changing Modbus Settings (on page 244, on page 244). - The PX2 supports communications to multiple Modbus RTU devices.
 Note that the connected Modbus RTU devices are invisible to the PX2.